Open-QKD-Network/cqptoolkit/DemoHowto.md

 @enduml
 ```

+> The pin for the tablet/phones: `1234`

-Install the latest release from [gitlab](https://gitlab.com/QComms/cqptoolkit).
+Install the latest release from [gitlab](https://gitlab.com/QComms/cqptoolkit/-/jobs/artifacts/master/download?job=package:deb).
 This can be done on the command line with: `curl -JLO "https://gitlab.com/QComms/cqptoolkit/-/jobs/artifacts/master/download?job=package%3Adeb"`

 ### Mobile Setup